facebookresearch/habitat-lab/README.md

 The Habitat project would not have been possible without the support and contributions of many individuals.
 We would like to thank Dmytro Mishkin, Xinlei Chen, Georgia Gkioxari, Daniel Gordon, Leonidas Guibas, Saurabh Gupta, Or Litany, Marcus Rohrbach, Amanpreet Singh, Devendra Singh Chaplot, Yuandong Tian, and Yuxin Wu for many helpful conversations and guidance on the design and development of the Habitat platform.

 ## License
-Habitat Lab is MIT licensed.
+Habitat-Lab is MIT licensed.
 See the [LICENSE file](habitat_baselines/LICENSE) for details.

 The trained models and the task datasets are considered data derived from the correspondent scene datasets.
 - Matterport3D based task datasets and trained models are distributed with [Matterport3D Terms of Use](http://kaldir.vc.in.tum.de/matterport/MP_TOS.pdf) and under [CC BY-NC-SA 3.0 US license](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).